CodeWIthAbdullah-007/BHT_Advanced-Calculator-Suite-/README.md

-# 🧮 BHT_Advanced-Calculator-Suite
+# 🏢 ByteHex Internship Management Portal

 ## 📌 Description
-BHT Advanced Calculator Suite is a web-based calculator application that performs basic and advanced mathematical operations.
-It is designed to provide a fast, simple, and user-friendly experience while practicing front-end development skills using JavaScript logic and UI design.
+ByteHex Internship Management Portal is a web-based system designed to manage internship activities, including student registration, task assignments, progress tracking, and submission handling.
+It helps in organizing internship workflows in a simple and efficient way using a user-friendly interface.

 ## ✨ Features
-- ➕ Basic calculations (Add, Subtract, Multiply, Divide)
+- 👨‍🎓 Student registration and management
-- 🧠 Advanced operations support
+- 📌 Task assignment system
-- 🧮 Clean and simple interface
+- 📊 Progress tracking
-- 📱 Responsive design for all devices
+- 📤 Submission handling
-- ⚡ Fast and accurate results
+- 📱 Responsive dashboard UI

 ## 🛠️ Technologies Used
 - 🌐 HTML